What is Tarot?

 How is the Tarot used?

 For divination, cards are selected from a deck at random and arranged according to a layout or spread.
 Each card has a basic meaning, and this meaning is modified by its position in the spread.
 A good reader not only brings their experience and knowledge of the cards and the spread to the reading, but can relate the interpretation to any given question or issue.
-To the right is an illustration of the popular Celtic Cross spread.
 The process of performing a Tarot reading, from preparation to the subtleties of interpretation, is covered in Reading the Cards, and a number of spreads are explained in Tarot Spreads.

 For psychological or mystical applications, the images and meanings of the cards can be used as the basis for meditation or mental exploration, and their links to other symbolic systems like the Kabbalah and astrology can be employed for expansion of knowledge and synthesis of ideas.
 The sequence of the Major cards in a Tarot deck can be viewed in many ways, one of which is as an allegory of the evolution of the soul.